![]() |

 hobbies.
 It is embedded in me somewhere.
 I have always had a fascination

 for anything tiny.
-I remember only the evening.
-We were in our front room, which was seldom used, there was a fire lit, and it was warm and cozy and nice.
-My parent’s best friends were there, Ettie and Bib, and everyone was happy.
-We had a small Christmas tree which was decorated and had tiny little candles in little holders.
-That was the one and only time that the candles were ever lit.
-Some one picked me up to see , it looked so beautiful and magical.
-It didn't last long.
-The adults were all anxious about the danger of a fire they had a pail of water on hand, but it is memory burned in my brain.
-After the candles were blown out my mum brought out a little cardboard house with cotton wool snow on the roof.
+After the candles were put out my mum brought out a little cardboard house with cotton wool snow on the roof.
 There was a large chimney on the house with a lot of strings coming out of the roof.
 Everyone in the room got to pull on a string and attached was a tiny inexpensive gift.
 This was a family tradition that my mum kept going for many years, the little house became quite beat up.
-It was kind of a bittersweet activity because it signaled that Christmas day fun was almost over.
-I can only recall what Uncle Bib pulled out of the chimney, I can remember it so well, because I wanted it so badly.
+It was kind of a bittersweet activity because it signalled that Christmas Day fun was almost over.I can't remember what each of us pulled out out through the chimney,only recall what Uncle Bib pulled out of the chimney, I can remember it so well, because I wanted it so badly.
 He had pulled out of the chimney a tiny wee blue plastic bathtub, about an inch and a half long, with a tiny wee nude lady in it.
 It was probably meant to be a joke gift for the adults.
 It was so small and cute, oh my, I wanted it so much.
-I found it enchanting.
+I was enchanted.
 Here was the dilemma.
 Uncle Bib hadn’t noticed my interest in it.
 I knew if I asked Uncle Bib for it, he would be happy to give it to me.
 I also knew that to ask for anything was a really big no-no. I didn't ask, and I didn't get.
 But I remembered it, and tried later to wheedle it from

 him without actually asking for it.
 I spent a lot of time at Ettie and